-Foodie Q&A: Nicole Hostetter of Magpie Bakery
+Foodie Q&A: Nicole Marie of Magpie Bakery

 Foodie Q&A is a series showcasing the Harrisonburg food community.
 Food enthusiast and storyteller Sarah Golibart Gorman interviews food and drink makers behind the Friendly City food scene.
 You’ll read about their origins, creative processes, aspirations, and go-to spots in town.
 Fresh articles drop the second Tuesday of each month from June 2024 to June 2025.

-Nicole Hostetter, head baker at Magpie
+Nicole Marie, head baker at Magpie

 Gorman: Can you tell me where you grew up and about the food you grew up eating?

-Hostetter: I grew up on Long Island.
+Marie: I grew up on Long Island.
 I’m a third-generation American from a predominantly Italian-American family.
 My dad’s mom was French, but we always joke that we forget about that because the Italian culture is very strong.
 When my great-grandparents came over, they settled in New York City—Manhattan, Hell’s Kitchen, and Queens—and they all found work in the restaurant business.

 My great-grandfather was the maître d’ at the Drake Hotel, and he is the inventor of Steak Diane, which is a beautiful steak dish.
 Another great-grandfather was the maître d’ at the Stork Club, where Frank Sinatra would go.
 My great-grandfathers were the men in the beautiful suits who would greet you at the door.
 They had such a softness and genteel demeanor.